-In the 1960s, the afro became a symbol of Black self-acceptance and an iconic figure of the Black power movement.
+In the 1960s, the Afro hairstyle became a symbol of Black self-acceptance and an iconic figure of the Black power movement.
 Famed entertainers like Diana Ross and Pam Grier, along with political activists like Angela Davis, were representative of this new movement in popular culture and politics.
 Black hair is and will always be political, and passing of laws like The Crown Act, which bans Black hair discrimination in schools and the workplace, proves that point.
 Though the legislation is now only in five states (California, New York, New Jersey, Virginia, and Colorado), the progress makes me hopeful for the next generation.

 The latest natural hair movement is reminiscent of the groundwork of Black voices that came before us.
-We now live in age where we see the representation of Black hair across all mediums, encouraging Black people everywhere to rock their hair as is without reservation.
-As a 4C girl who has learned to embrace my fro, I have found that seeing other naturals embrace their coils has helped me lean into my own.
+We now live in an age where we see the representation of Black hair across all mediums, encouraging Black people everywhere to rock their hair as is without reservation.
+As a 4C girl who has learned to embrace my fro, I have found that seeing other naturals embrace their coils with Afro hairstyles has helped me lean into my own.

 The Classic Afro Puff

 If you're not following Essence Gant, you're missing out.
 From makeup tutorials to Afro-puff how-tos, her page and stunning fro are worth the follow.

 Ebonee Davis is a beauty icon, model, and social activist who wears her perfectly round fro well.
-To recreate this look, you'll need a pick and a stylist to cut your hair into this shape, so you can easily recreate this look at home.
+To recreate this look, you'll need a pick and a stylist to cut your hair into this shape, so you can easily recreate the look at home.

 Small and Mighty

-Lupita Nyong'o is always switching it up, and here she shows us small Afros can pack a big beauty punch.
+Lupita Nyong'o is always switching it up.
+Here she shows us small Afros can pack a big beauty punch.

 When I saw this, I immediately thought of Grace Jones.
 A tapered fro look is a great way to add a new spin to an iconic classic.